Best Options Trading Platforms/Brokers Compared & Reviewed

 Options trade on exchange or OTC for example UK single stock options trade on what was the LIFFE exchange now owned by the ICE or intercontinental exchange.

-FX Options on the other hand almost exclusively trade off-exchange or OTC.
-Your choice trading method and venue will be influenced by what you want to achieve with your options trading.
+FX options on the other hand almost exclusively trade off-exchange or OTC.
+Your choice of trading method and venue will be influenced by what you want to achieve with your options trading.

 Why Use An Options Broker?